hrubanj/webpage/_posts/2023-10-17-controlling-home-power-plant-with-ai-part-1.markdown

 ### Default solution
 The power plant manufacturer provides an application for controlling the system.
 You can, for example, set the maximum battery charge level.
-When the battery reaches it the power plant starts selling electricity to the grid.
+When the battery reaches it, the power plant starts selling electricity to the grid.
 When the battery level is below a set threshold, the power plant starts charging the battery.
 The system always prefers own consumption over both charging and selling.
 This usually makes sense.
-If you sell the electricity, you lose some of it, because transmission is not lossless.
+If you sell the electricity, you lose some of it in transmission.
 And, as mentioned before, the buying price is usually higher than the selling price.

 The default allows for some tuning, but it does not address one important issue:
 It does not think ahead.
 It does not try to optimize when the selling should happen.
 And you might want to sell the electricity at a price peak time even if the battery is not full.
-If you want to maximize profit, you have to change the settings several times per day.
+If you want to maximize profit, you might have to change the settings several times per day.

 ### Naive heuristic - start without AI
 What is the simplest possible tool that can make this better?